sensedeep/senselogs/README.md

 Set the filter levels described by the given filter.
 The filter may be a comma separated string or an array of levels.

 The current filter set specifies the levels that enabled to emit log data.
+If filter is null, this call will remove all filter levels.
+If filter is set to 'default', the filter levels will be restored to the default defined via the constructor.

+#### setLevels(levels: string | array)

+Set the given levels as the set of levels.
+The levels property may be a comma separated string or an array of levels.
+A level is a simple word that may be published as a method on the logger instance.
+For example, a level of `highlight` would expose the
+`log.highlight()` method to log at the `highlight` level.

+The log level is added to the context when a message is emitted as `@level`.

 #### setOverride(filter: string | array, expire: number)

 Set the override filter levels described by the given filter.
+The override filter will augment the default filter with additional levels until the `expire` time has been reached.
+When override levels are defined, the enabled levels are those defined by the union of the filter levels and the override levels.

 The filter may be a comma separated string or an array of levels.

-The override filter will override the default filter until the `expire` time has been reached.
+If the filter is null, this call will clear all overrides.

 Expire is a Unix epoch date (seconds since Jan 1 1970).

 #### setSample(filter: string | array, percentage: number)

 Set the sampling filter levels described by the given filter.
 The filter may be a comma separated string or an array of levels.

 The sample filter will augment the filter and override filter for the given percentage of requests.
 Set percentage to a positive percentage (may be fractional).
+When sample levels are defined, the enabled levels are those defined by the union of the filter levels, the override levels and the sample levels.

+If the filter is null, this call will remove all samples.

 #### Level APIs